 A CRM system maintains all of your contacts and gathers lead and customer data to create profiles of everyone with whom you interact.
-This provides you with quick access to critical information for better understanding of consumer behavior, such as purchase data and prior discussions with contacts across many channels (chat, email, etc.).
-Customers will no longer have to repeat their experiences to you, and you will be able to solve concerns with best practices and less effort, resulting in increased customer loyalty.
+This provides you with quick access to critical information for a better understanding of consumer behavior, such as purchase data and prior discussions with contacts across many channels (chat, email, etc.).
+Customers will no longer have to repeat their experiences with you, and you will be able to solve concerns with best practices and less effort, resulting in increased customer loyalty.

 Increase in Sales